Maria Beckley Kāhea: Court life and service as kahu

 During the reign of King Kamehameha V (r.
 1863–1872), she served as lady-in-waiting to Queen Dowager Emma, the widow of King Kamehameha IV.
 After King Kalākaua was elected as monarch in 1874, he sent for Kahea to join his court.
-On learning of this, Queen Emma asked Kahea to accept the request and to become be lady-in-waiting to Kalākaua's wife Queen Kapiʻolani.
+On learning of this, Queen Emma asked Kahea to accept the request and to become lady-in-waiting to Kalākaua's wife Queen Kapiʻolani.
 Kalākaua reigned from 1874 to 1891 and was succeeded by his sister Queen Liliʻuokalani who reigned from 1891 to 1893.
 Around 1891, Kahea and Hawaiian musician Lizzie Alohikea co-composed the song Ahi Wela which consist of "poetry of passion, telling of sexual combustion that may result from the act of love".